GoogleCloudPlatform/chef-google-compute/README.md

   Name of the resource.

 * `zone` -
   Required.
-The zone the machine type is defined.
+The zone where the machine type is defined

 #### Label
 Set the `mt_label` property when attempting to set primary key